NextGen-BigData-Capstone/Team-A/README.md

 # Big Data Analysis

-This is a team A analysis project that queries the information taken from Khafka consumer and is used to decipher trends within a CSV file.
+This is a team A analysis project that queries the information taken from Kafka consumer and is used to decipher trends within a CSV file.
 This project incorporates graphs and charts that was created from the data collect by Khafka producer.

 # Technologies Used